TuanDao-0110/margit_task_react/src/pokemon_project/readme.md

-### user stories
+### pokemon app :

-# project use readux-toolkit and pokemon api to get data  and launch it UI
+1. use pokemon api to render a
+2.